 By default, there are two patterns recognized by IntelliJ IDEA:

 To create a multiline TODO item, indent the comment lines that follow the initial line.
 Without the indent, lines are treated as regular comment lines.
-To disable multiline TODO items, open the Settings / Preferences dialog (Ctrl+Alt+S), then go to and clear the Treat the indented text on the following lines as part of the same TODO checkbox.
+To disable multiline TODO items, in the Settings/Preferences dialog (Ctrl+Alt+S), go to and clear the Treat the indented text on the following lines as part of the same TODO checkbox.

 To view TODO items, open the TODO tool window: or Alt+6.